-Blue Whale Megalodon Everything You Need To Know
+Top 16 Facts Blue Whale Megalodon You Need To Know

-When it comes to mind about the ancient and modern giants of the ocean, two creatures consistently spark the imagination: the blue whale and the megalodon.
+Blue Whale Megalodon is the ancient and modern giants of the ocean, two creatures consistently spark the imagination.
+They are the blue whale and the megalodon.

 While the blue whale is the largest animal known to have ever existed, the megalodon was a massive prehistoric predator, dominating the seas millions of years ago.